KeshavChawla/OpenAI-Alt-Text/README.md

    These images were just a few we found that had non-empty alt-text attributes but didn't contribute any useful information.

 2. After going through 60 images, 30 of which had empty alt-text attributes, and 30 that had non-empty alt-text attributes, we noticed that 54/60 or 90% of the images we looked at use alt-text attributes correctly.
+To determine the accuracy of our web scraper, we created a binomial confidence interval (with out calculations below).
+The z-score that we chose was 1.96 (it corresponds to the 95% confidence interval). $\frac{4}{3}$

+![unnamed](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/assets/18638226/dac99f8e-5a01-4069-9990-578201935e5b)

    We then constructed a 95% binomial confidence interval for the accuracy of our web scraper at [82.4%, 97.6%]

    Thus, we are 95% confident that, after accounting for the error of our web scraper, 79.1% to 93.6% of images on Canadian governmental websites follow WCAG 2.0 guidelines.

-![unnamed](https://github.com/KeshavChawla/CS492-OpenAI-Alt-Text/assets/18638226/dac99f8e-5a01-4069-9990-578201935e5b)